dxmv/fitness_app/client/README.md

   - [x] Add exercises to the workout
   - [x] Remove exercises from the workout with a swipe

+- [ ] Do a workout

+  - [ ] Start the workout
+  - [ ] Show a list of exercises
+  - [ ] Show the number of sets and reps for each exercise

+  - [ ] Add the set
+  - [ ] Remove the set
+  - [ ] Edit the set

+  - [ ] Show the rest timer between exercises

+  - [ ] Pause the workout
+  - [ ] Resume the workout
+  - [ ] Stop the workout
+  - [ ] End the workout
+  - [ ] Save the workout
+  - [ ] Share the workout

-- Known issues:
+## Known issues:

 - [x] Fetching a workout with an id above 10 doesn't work
 - [x] Can't add the exercise to the workout with an id above 10
-  - [] Can start workout without exercises
+- [ ] Can start workout without exercises
 - [ ] When adding an exercise to a workout, we need to restart the app to see the exercise in the list
 - [ ] When deleting a workout, the workout list screen is not refreshed
 - [ ] No text on the workout list screen, telling the user that they have no workouts

-- [ ] Start workout
-  - [ ] Start the workout
-  - [ ] Stop the workout
-  - [ ] Pause the workout
-  - [ ] Resume the workout
-  - [ ] Skip to the next exercise
+- [ ] Login doesn't redirect to the home screen
-  - [ ] Mark the exercise as completed
-  - [ ] Mark the workout as completed
-  - [ ] Save the workout
-  - [ ] Share the workout

 # Frontend Development Checklist